yhbyhb/CarND-Behavioral-Cloning-P3/writeup.md

 #### Model architecture

-I used [NVIDIA's architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and it worked very well.
+Final model that I used is the [NVIDIA's architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and it worked very well.
 It contains 5 convolutional layers and 3 fully connected layers. relu activation is used after Each convolutional layer.
 First three conv layers has 5x5 kernel and stride 2, last two conv layers has 3x3 kernel with stride 1.
 All conv layer are padded 'valid'.

 #### Training strategy

-I followed general guide line of project description.
+I followed the general guide line of project description.
+- three laps of center lane driving
+- some data (about one lap) recovery driving from the sides
+- Many data focusing on driving smoothly around curves

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning